 Tom Yum Thai Restaurant

-Food-wise, I've found Tom Yum's spicier dishes, originating from northeastern Thailand's Isan region, the most convincing.
+Tom Yum's spicier dishes, originating from northeastern Thailand's Isan region, are the most convincing.
 The som tam—a classic sliced green-papaya salad—is fresh and perfectly balanced: tart, sweet, salty, and spicy.
 The default version comes drizzled with roast peanuts and steamed shrimp (€9).
 Reliably good, and not too hot is the larb, a minced duck salad also from Isan, packing green herbs and ground toasted rice (€10).
-The curries and the stir fry dishes like pad thai were decent, especially the massaman curry (€10), but far from memorable.
+The curries and the stir fry dishes like pad thai are decent, especially the massaman curry (€10), but far from memorable.